adevur/docker-easy-samba/docs/DOCUMENTATION.md

 and it must be unique (so there cannot be two or more groups with the same name, and there cannot be a user and a group with the same name).

 - `users` is an array that contains all the usernames of the members of the group.
 It cannot be empty.
+Also, starting with `easy-samba` version `1.3`, it is possible to specify group names together with usernames (e.g. `{ "name": "group2", "users": ["group1", "user4"] }` means that `group2` contains all the users in `group1` plus `user4`).

 ### `shares` section
 This is an array that contains all the shared folders to be created by the SAMBA server.
 The only shared folder that is